wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

    :alt: The angles used by the code of the POV/D-pad with 0 at the top and continuing clockwise.

 On joysticks, the POV is a directional hat that can select one of 8 different angles or read -1 for unpressed.
-The XboxController D-pad works the same as a POV.
+The XboxController/PS4Controller D-pad works the same as a POV.
 Be careful when using a POV with exact angle requirements as it is hard for the user to ensure they select exactly the angle desired.

 ``GenericHID`` Usage
 --------------------

-An axis can be used with ``.getRawAxis(0)`` (if not using any of the classes above) that returns the current value.
+An axis can be used with ``.getRawAxis(int index)`` (if not using any of the classes above) that returns the current value.
 Zero and one in this example are each the index of an axis as found in the Driver Station mentioned above.

 .. tabs::

    .. code-tab:: java

-      private final PWMSparkMax m_leftMotor = new PWMSparkMax(0);
+      private final PWMSparkMax m_leftMotor = new PWMSparkMax(Constants.kLeftMotorPort);
-      private final PWMSparkMax m_rightMotor = new PWMSparkMax(1);
+      private final PWMSparkMax m_rightMotor = new PWMSparkMax(Constants.kRightMotorPort);
       private final DifferentialDrive m_robotDrive = new DifferentialDrive(m_leftMotor, m_rightMotor);
-      private final GenericHID m_stick = new GenericHID(0);
+      private final GenericHID m_stick = new GenericHID(Constants.kJoystickPort);

       m_robotDrive.arcadeDrive(-m_stick.getRawAxis(0), m_stick.getRawAxis(1));

    .. code-tab:: c++

-      frc::PWMVictorSPX m_leftMotor{0};
+      frc::PWMVictorSPX m_leftMotor{Constants::kLeftMotorPort};
-      frc::PWMVictorSPX m_rightMotor{1};
+      frc::PWMVictorSPX m_rightMotor{Constants::kRightMotorPort};
       frc::DifferentialDrive m_robotDrive{m_leftMotor, m_rightMotor};
-      frc::GenericHID m_stick{0};
+      frc::GenericHID m_stick{Constants::kJoystickPort};

       m_robotDrive.ArcadeDrive(-m_stick.GetRawAxis(0), m_stick.GetRawAxis(1));

    .. code-tab:: python

-      leftMotor = wpilib.PWMVictorSPX(0)
+      leftMotor = wpilib.PWMVictorSPX(LEFT_MOTOR_PORT)
-      rightMotor = wpilib.PWMVictorSPX(1)
+      rightMotor = wpilib.PWMVictorSPX(RIGHT_MOTOR_PORT)
       self.robotDrive = wpilib.drive.DifferentialDrive(leftMotor, rightMotor)
-      self.stick = wpilib.GenericHID(0)
+      self.stick = wpilib.GenericHID(JOYSTICK_PORT)

       self.robotDrive.arcadeDrive(-self.stick.getRawAxis(0), self.stick.getRawAxis(1))

 Button Usage
 ------------

+.. note:: Usage such as the following is for code not using the command-based framework.
+For button usage in the command-based framework, see :ref:`docs/software/commandbased/binding-commands-to-triggers:Binding Commands to Triggers`.

 Unlike an axis, you will usually want to use the ``pressed`` and ``released`` methods to respond to button input.
 These will return true if the button has been activated since the last check.
 This is helpful for taking an action once when the event occurs but not having to continuously do it while the button is held down.